LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint3.md

 Azure blog storage is properly configured within the application.
 Images for all products are stored within cloud storage

-#### Admin Dashboard (10 points)
+#### Admin Dashboard (15 points)

 Admin dashboard is present within the application.
 Admins are redirected to the admin dashboard upon login.
 The Admin has the ability to CRUD on basic products.
-View all orders that have been placed within the system/
+View all orders that have been placed within the system.
+Admins are redirected to the admin dashboard upon login.

-#### Profile Page (5 points)
-Personal Profile page exists and is accessible to users.
-They can view their personal information (not change their email). view the last 5 orders that were submitted, and change their password.

 #### User Experience (5 points)